seshbot/seshbot.github.io/source/_posts/2014-01-15-creating-a-rails-plus-ember-app-from-scratch.markdown

 `heroku config` sets environment variables for things you don't want to commit to git (e.g., passwords).
 Configure your Rails apps to use `ENV['MY_VAR']` instead of your super secret key, then run `heroku config:add MY_VAR=blahblah`.

+There are also various `heroku pg:` commands for updating the application database.
+The application itself doesn't have full admin access to the database so you can't for example write `heroku run rake db:drop`.
+Instead you should run `heroku pg:reset` if you want to clear the database.